It is free and easy for you to create your own USI online.

 Should you require any further information or a seeking clarification, please contact firstname.lastname@example.org

-When an applicant accepts a place offered by Know what to do™ and pays the fees, it means a binding contract is created between the student and Sway Global Pty Ltd trading as Know what to do™.
-Notification of cancellation/withdrawal from unit/s of competency, withdrawal or deferral from a course of study must be made in writing to Know what to do™ at firstname.lastname@example.org
+When an applicant accepts a place offered by Know what to do™ and either pays the fees or commits to pay the fees, it means a binding contract is created between the student and Sway Global Pty Ltd trading as Know What To Do™.
+Notification of cancellation/withdrawal from unit/s of competency, withdrawal or deferral from a course of study must be made in writing to Know What To Do™ at email@example.com

 In the case of cancellation/withdrawal, the following cancellation fees will apply:

-Students who give notice to cancel their enrolment more than 10 days prior to the commencement of a program will be entitled to a full refund of fees paid.
+Students who give notice to cancel their enrolment more than 10 working days prior to the commencement of a program will be entitled to a full refund of fees paid, minus the administration fee.

-Students who give notice to cancel their enrolment fees less than 10 days prior to the commencement of a program will be entitled to a 75% refund of fees paid.
-The amount retained (25%) by Know what to do™is required to cover the cost of staff and resources which will have already been committed based on the students initial intention to undertake the training.
+Students who give notice to cancel their enrolment fees less than 10 days prior to the commencement of a program will be entitled to a 75% refund of fees paid, minus the administration fee.

 Students who cancel their enrolment within 24 hours of course commencement will not be entitled to a refund of fees.

-There is no charge for a student to transfer to another course with Know what to do™.
-If Know what to do™cancels a course, then an alternate date will be offered or a full refund can be made available to whoever paid that course fee.
+There is no charge for a public student to transfer to another course with Know What To Do™ for a period of up to 3 months.
+After three months it will be treated as a cancellation.
+If Know What To Do™ cancels a course, then an alternate date will be offered or a full refund can be made available to whoever paid that course fee.

 Please note that administration fees will apply for the processing of refunds.
 This is currently $20.
 Discretion may be exercised by the Director in all situations, if the student can demonstrate that extenuating or significant personal circumstance led to their withdrawal.
 In these cases, the student will be offered a full credit toward the tuition fee in another scheduled program in-lieu of a refund.